covid2019memories/covid2019-memories/cn/2020-01-20/the-pneumonia-epidemic-in-wuhan-beijing-hong-kong.t.en.md

 snapshot: missing
 lead:
   In just 30 days, the city of Wuhan in Wuhan has become the eye of the storm as a result of a sudden outbreak of pneumonia.
-  On Jan.
-19 and 20, reporters from the Beijing News visited Wuhan, a city in the midst of a pneumonia epidemic, which have changed the trajectory of citizens'lives.
-Thousands of miles away, in the capital, Beijing, and in Hong Kong, officials have also launched prevention and control measures for the outbreak.
   Faced with the arrival of the Spring Festival travel rush, are these cities ready for the test?